MultiverseLearningProducts/swe/src/mod2/wk1/day3.md

 In the above example, `el` is each element that is passed into the callback function, so `1, 2, "holy smokes"`, and so on.

-Callbacks are a key feature of JavaScript, so it is definitely worth spending some time getting comfortable with the syntax.

-**Further reading**: when you have time, read more and practice Promises and Async/Await.
+**Further reading**: Callbacks are a key feature of JavaScript, so it is definitely worth spending some time getting comfortable with the syntax.
+Also try and read more and practice Promises and Async/Await.
 Don't be afraid to ask your coach how this stuff works!

 #### Search using array.filter